AdobeDocs/experience-manager-brand-portal.nl-NL/help/using/browse-assets-brand-portal.md

 * Dimension
 * Grootte
 * Classificatie
-* Mappad met middelenhiërarchie<sup>*</sup>
+* Mappad met elementhiërarchie<sup>*</sup>
 * Datum van publicatie van het middel op de Brand Portal

 Met de padkolom kunt u de middelenlocatie in de mappenhiërarchie gemakkelijk herkennen.
-U kunt de hiërarchie omlaag navigeren door op de naam van de bron te tikken of erop te klikken en door een back-up te maken met de [broodkruimels in de koptekst](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/basic-handling.html#TheHeader).
+U kunt de hiërarchie omlaag navigeren door op de naam van de bron te tikken of erop te klikken en door een back-up te maken met de [breadcrumbs in de header](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/basic-handling.html#TheHeader).

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
 To deselect all, click or tap the checkbox.
 When only some items are selected, it appears with a minus sign.
 To select all, click or tap the checkbox.
 To deselect all, click or tap the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Tap/click the vertical selection bar and drag the item to a new position in the list."